mcveanlab/Corticall/README.md

 INDIANA
 =======

-Author: Kiran Garimella <kiran.garimella@gmail.com>
+Author: Kiran Garimella <kiran@well.ox.ac.uk>

 Tools to manipulate and analyze genome assemblies.

 Dependencies
 ------------

 You must have Apache Ant (http://ant.apache.org) installed to build INDIANA.
-Other dependencies are fetched via Maven at compile time.
+Other dependencies are fetched via Ivy at compile time.

 Installation
 ------------